Motorola BPR40D

 | Warranty | 2-Year Motorola Warranty |

-The Motorola BPR50dX is the direct successor to the Motorola BPR40D — a current digital and analog business radio with an updated feature set.
-It carries forward the same affordable, rugged dual-mode approach the Mag One was known for, so you can run alongside legacy radios today and migrate to clearer digital audio at your own pace.
+The Motorola BPR50dX is the newest Mag One digital and analog business radio, with an updated feature set.
+It carries forward the same affordable, rugged dual-mode approach the Mag One is known for, so you can run alongside legacy radios today and migrate to clearer digital audio at your own pace.
 Explore the wider Mag One series or browse the full lineup of current business two-way radios.
 If your team operates within range and wants to skip FCC licensing, our license-free two-way radios are worth a look too.

 Frequently Asked Questions About the Motorola BPR40D